GOING HOME

 EATING AND PACKING

-The trailer was re packed a few times before Steve, Jon, Chez and Ange left Kandersteg.
-For the rest of us our train wasn't until the evening so we had half a day to kill.
-All our kit was stored for the day in a large tent on the camp site.
+For the rest of us, our train from Kanderstag wasn't until the evening so we had half a day to kill.
+All our kit was stored for the day in a large tent on the camp site giving us freedom to visit the town.

 Kandersteg have a large collection of Group Neckerchiefs from all over the world.
 They already have a 3rd Gidea Park one from 1987!
 But they hadn't got a Greater London North East (GLNE) Scout Network neckerchief so Lisa donated hers.
 Our Explorers didn't have their own neckers at the time of the camp so they will have to add theirs to the collection next time.